themindfulbit/td/_content/1-episodes/2014-08-10-078-the-pen-is-mightier.md

 >
 > {{ theme:partial src="image" title="spares" show="{{ number }}" file="spares.jpg" }}
 >
-> The other type off paper I regularly use is
+> The other type of paper I regularly use is
 > [Kokuyo Campus Loose Leaf Paper](http://www.jetpens.com/Kokuyo-Campus-Loose-Leaf-Paper-Sarasara-A4-Dotted-6-mm-Rule-30-Holes-50-Sheets/pd/9956)
 > from the ever-dangerous [JetPens](http://www.jetpens.com/).
 This paper
 > is of the dotted-line variety, and I like it very much for any longer